Unit Delay

 | bus

-Input signal, which the block delays by one calculation step.
+The input signal that the block delays for one calculation step.
 Defined as a scalar, vector or bus.

 For more details on working with custom bus type, see here.